edzaga/sql-course/sql-course-en/lectures/week5/assignment5.rst

 In England exists the “Premier League”.
 The 20 teams that compose this league can play in a variety of championships and tournaments, both nationally and internationally.
-From the international championships, the “Champions League”, the “Europa League” and the “Mundial de Clubes” stand out, among others.
+From the international championships, the “Champions League”, the “Europa League” and the “Club World Cup” stand out, among others.
 This type of championships are usually played by 16 to 32 teams.
 A team can play in more than one International Championship, but it must fill the inscription forms that allows allowing differentiation of the championships in which it participates.